 In the bowl of an upright mixer, combine 1 1/2 cups of the flour with the yeast.
 In a separate small bowl, combine the water and salt.
-Pour wet mixture into the bowl of dry ingredients.
+Pour the wet mixture into the bowl of dry ingredients.
 Beat at a low speed for 30 seconds, scraping down the sides with a spatula the whole time.
 Beat on high for 3 minutes.
 Using your hands to mix, gradually add the remaining flour until a very stiff dough forms.

-Turn the dough out onto a lightly flour surface, and knead until it becomes smooth and elastic, about 20 minutes.
+Turn the dough out onto a lightly floured surface, and knead until it becomes smooth and elastic, about 20 minutes.
 Add flour as you go if you find the dough is too sticky to handle.
 Meanwhile, bring an oven-safe pot of water to a boil on the stove.

 On a lightly floured surface, punch down the dough.
 Cover it with bowl, and let it rest for 10 minutes.